tannercooperIMEG/SkySpark/clients/ICCLOS/README.md

 ## Momentus
 1. Data from Momentus is brought in on a daily basis using ```task_createMomentusRecs```

    - Events --> ```view_momentusEventsV2(conn,thisWeek(),10000)```, ```action_createMomentusRecs_V2(events)```
    - Spaces --> ```view_momentusSpacesV2(conn)```, ```action_createMomentusRecs_V2(spaces)```
    - Bookings --> ```view_momentusBookingsV2(conn,e->eventID,thisWeek(),10000)```, ```action_createMomentusRecs_V2(bookings)```

+2. That data is stored as one of 3 SkySpark recs (event, bookings, spaces)

 ## Submeters